Canadian Owners and Pilots Association: Today

 Until May 2016, COPA published a monthly tabloid-format newspaper.
 Since June 2016, it is full colour magazine still named COPA Flight.
 The first edition featured Chris Hadfield (ret.
 Canadian Astronaut) as the new voice and spokesperson for COPA.
-It also runs a unique aircraft group insurance program.
-The insurance program, administered by Marsh Canada Limited until August 2011 is now run by the Magnes Group.
+COPA offers their members numerous benefits, including a unique aircraft group insurance program.
+The program was previously administered by Marsh Canada Limited until August 2011.
+Currently, the COPA VIP Aviation Insurance program is run by the Magnes Group.

 The association also has a large website, with some sections available to members only.
-The website includes its COPA Guides.
-These fifteen books provide information to members on such subjects as buying an aircraft, creating your own aerodrome and dealing with government regulatory enforcement action.
+The website includes its COPA Resource Guides that provide information to members on buying an aircraft, creating your own aerodrome and dealing with government regulatory enforcement action.
 There are also guides on each category of aircraft in Canada from ultralights to certified aircraft.
-The association has an on-line user-editable public airport directory called Places to Fly.
 COPA also provides technical assistance to its members on aviation questions and problems.

 COPA is a registered lobbying organization and conducts advocacy work on behalf of aircraft owners with Transport Canada, Nav Canada and other governmental agencies.
 The association is a member of each of the Canadian Aviation Regulation Advisory Council's (CARAC) nine technical committees.
 COPA has a large Special Action Fund renamed the Freedom to Fly Fund collected from its members over the years, which is often used to fund court cases.

-The association has a network of 207 local chapters across the country.
+The association has a network of more than 200 local chapters across the country.
 These COPA Flights annually run many local aviation events, including many of Canada's summertime fly-ins.

-COPA holds an annual general meeting and two conventions, one in Western and one in Eastern Canada.
+COPA holds an annual general meeting in June of each year and staff and board of directors attend regional events across the country.

-Youth flying programs
+Youth flying and outreach programs

 COPA was the Canadian partner in the Experimental Aircraft Association's Young Eagles program between 1992 and 2008.
 Young Eagles was started in 1992 with the goal of flying more than 1,000,000 young people between ages 8 and 17 by the December 2003 100th anniversary of the Wright Brothers first flight.
 The goal was met with COPA's members flying about 10% of the total Young Eagles flown in the world.
 COPA's participation in the program was terminated on 31 May 2008, due to insurance issues.

 COPA introduced a replacement program, under the name COPA For Kids Aviation Program on 11 February 2009.
 Then COPA President Kevin Psutka stated: